madhavan-21/debugX/CONTRIBUTING.md

 6. Run the tests
 7. Commit your changes (`git commit -am 'Add feature'`)
 8. Push your changes to your fork (`git push origin my-new-feature`)
-9. Submit a pull request
+9. Submit a pull request.